Working with Physics

 What is Box2D?

-Stencyl incorporates an industry-standard physics engine (Box2D) into all its games.
+Stencyl uses an industry-standard physics engine (Box2D) into all its games.
 What's the benefit?
 You get realistic and accurate collisions for free, and Actors generally behave like real-world objects.

 How realistic?
 Try out the following demo.

-Note: The rest of this article walks through the Physics Page interface.
-If you're skimming or are a first timer, read through the following sections and skip the others for now.
+Note: The rest of this article is a reference guide for an actor's Physics page.
+If you're skimming or are a first timer, read through these sections and skip the others for now.
 They are the most important!

 - General Tab